kaimiseeker/api_proposal/README.md

 * Type: array[string]
 * Description: List of asset symbols that are permitted for deposit.
 * Example: ["ETH", "USDC", "DAI"], default = all
+* If allowed is used, disallowed is ignored.
 2. disallowed_assets
 * Type: array[string]
 * Description: List of asset symbols that are not permitted for deposit.